kushiest/kush/README.md

  - RPC: 14631

 Kushcoin commemorates the legalization of marijuana in Colorado while providing a means of exchange between growers, buyers, and sellers.
-Due to federal laws, Colorado banks are not allowed to provide services to the businesses in the growing marijuana industry forcing buisnesses to deal mostly in cash.
+Due to federal laws, Colorado banks are not allowed to provide services to the businesses in the growing marijuana industry forcing businesses to deal mostly in cash.
 This has created a dangerous climate for participants in the industry.

 Kushcoin can solve the cash problem and cut the banks out of the equation.